jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-3c.md

-{{< s v="32" >}} This frugality and good conduct is enough to compensate=
+{{< s v="32" >}} This frugality and good conduct is enough to compensate:
 - private prodigality and misconduct
 - government extravagance

 <b>Public, national, and private opulence are originally derived from the principle of the uniform, constant, and uninterrupted effort of every man to better his condition.</b>

-This principle* is frequently powerful enough to maintain the natural progress of things towards improvement despite=
+This principle* is frequently powerful enough to maintain the natural progress of things towards improvement despite:
 - the extravagance of government, and
 - the greatest errors of administration.

-> *Translator's note: In Hinduism, this principle is known as shakti
+> *Superphyics Note: In Hinduism, this principle is known as shakti

 This is similar to the unknown principle of animal life which frequently restores health and vigour in spite of=
 - the disease, and
 - the doctor’s absurd prescriptions.

-> *Translator's note: In Hinduism, this principle is known as prana
+> *Superphyics Note: In Hinduism, this principle is known as prana

 {{< s v="32" >}} A nation's produce can be increased in value only by increasing the quantity of productive workers or the quality of productive powers.

-This incease requires the increase of capital in the form of=
+This incease requires the increase of capital in the form of:
 - additions and improvements to those machines which facilitate labour, and
 - a more proper division and distribution* of employment

-> *Translator's note: This is what the Pantry network, with ISAIAH Match, is supposed to do
+> *Superphyics Note: This is what the Pantry network, with ISAIAH Match, is supposed to do

 In either case, an additional capital is almost always needed. **Much more capital is needed to keep each worker constantly employed when labour is greatly divided, than where labour is undivided.**